Roda Nour and Katie Yoon, Nov 15, 2020

 Another tip for creating FAQs is to keep a list of sources as you conduct your own research.
 Our team worked on creating FAQs for all 50 states.
 Starting was very difficult — not knowing how to navigate all the legal codes and research out there made it slow going, but once you begin to recognize sources that you can use or even certain terms or phrases to search, it becomes much easier.
 And so keeping a list of the sources or phrases you use to research will help you as you curate FAQs.

 5. REACHING OUT TO EXPERTS

-It’s also extremely important to prevent misinformation.
+It’s also extremely important to prevent people from finding the wrong information.
 You can do this by reaching out to volunteers, professionals in whatever field you’re creating FAQs for, and asking them to review your work and ensure the accuracy of your answers.
 In our case, if even one of our answers is incorrect, and people read our FAQs and think that they have more time to answer an eviction suit than they really do, it can have serious consequences.
 This is why it’s very important to verify your work as you go along.

 We at the Legal Design Lab used this process to successfully develop eviction FAQs and anyone can follow this guide to create their own set of user-friendly FAQs.
 One of the biggest takeaways from this article is to be mindful of your audience — FAQs packed with jargon aren’t useful to anyone, so make sure to use simple language!
 Through these five easy steps, — using simple language, keeping wording consistent, reviewing your work, tracking your sources, and reaching out to experts, you’ll be able to create accessible and easy to understand FAQs while maintaining verified correct information.